ekawahyu/contiki/examples/conectric/README.md

     +-> Routing Table indicator

 ### Show version number (`VER` - Version)
+Firmware version shows Contiki-OS version and Conectric network stack.

     VER
     VER:Contiki-3.x-b2c8a8c
     VER:conectric-v1.0.2

+### Show device serial number (`SNR` - Serial Number Read)
+Device serial number is a 12-bytes hexadecimal number.

+    SNR
+    SNR:112233445566778899AABBCC

+### Show device serial number (`SNW` - Serial Number Read)
+Conectric Sensors and Devices come with a pre-programmed serial number.
+If you manually erase and upload a new firmware, you can re-assign the serial number by typing this command.

+    SNW112233445566778899AABBCC
+    SNW:Ok

+An error message will show up when you try to overwrite the existing serial number:

+    SNWABABAB000000111111222222
+    SNW:Err:already assigned

 ## For Developers (WiP)
 ###Flash Memory Allocation